-Key risk(s) Description Inappropriate fire regimes Inappropriate fire frequency and intensity that limits germination and recruitment and degrades habitat through changes to the structure and function of associated vegetation communities may lead to a decline of kydra westringia at the site.
-This risk is exacerbated by the restricted distribution and small population size at the site.
-Feral herbivores Damage to individual plants and degradation of kydra westringia habitat by introduced herbivores, such as feral goats, through grazing and trampling.
-Anthropogenic climate change Changes to weather patterns and climatic conditions as a result of anthropogenic climate change that increases the frequency and severity of drought conditions and fire, may exceed the adaptive capacity and reduce survivorship of kydra westringia at the site.
-This risk is exacerbated by the restricted distribution and small population size at this site.
+Key risk(s) Description Inappropriate fire regimes Inappropriate fire frequency that limits recruitment may lead to a decline of Kydra westringia at the sites.
+This risk is exacerbated by the restricted distribution and small population sizes at the sites.
+Feral herbivores Damage to individual plants and degradation of Kydra westringia habitat by introduced herbivores, such as feral goats, through grazing and trampling.
+Anthropogenic climate change Changes in weather patterns and climatic conditions as a result of anthropogenic climate change that increases the frequency and severity of fires and other stochastic events may exceed the adaptive capacity and reduce survivorship of Kydra westringia at the sites.
+This risk is exacerbated by the restricted distribution and small population sizes at the sites.